devyanshi-t/AzureResourceTemplate/Peering/ReadMe.md

 a) cd <br/>
 b) New-AzResourceGroupDeployment -ResourceGroupName resource-group-name -TemplateFile path-to-template <br/>
 c) Then enter the values for the parameters in the templates.<br/>
- Refer to the parameter.json file to see the default values for the parameters .
+ Refer to the parameter.json file to see the default values for the parameters .<br/>
+ Note: in the peer. json file add your own subscrption id appropriately.